Amanmalik5211/notemaking/README.md

 step -1 Created backend and frontend setup with type Script support.

+step -2 Get the MONGODB_URL from mongoDB atlas and paste it in .env of backend and created a JWT_SECRET in backend too.

 frontend run command - npm run dev

 backend run command - npm run dev

+step -3 I created two schemas otpVeification.js and user.js and in user.js an extra field named isGoogleUser:Boolean so that if anyone login with with it becomes true else false.

+step -4 for google login I use OAuth functionality in which we need client ID and Client Secret keys and which will be stored in .env in frontend.

+step -5 after successfull complete of code i run npm run build in backend terminal for creation of /dist and then deployed both backend and frontend in render.

 ********************* PROBLEMS FACED ***************************